-62. Mr. Burnette later testified at trial that he saw Mr. Scott put a gun in a car at 7:00 or 8:00 a.m., the morning after the shooting.
-But Mr. Scott was in custody at that time, as Officer Jackson confirmed in his trial testimony.
+62. Mr. Burnette later testified at trial that he saw Mr. Scott put a gun in the car at 7:00 or 8:00 a.m., the morning after the shooting.
+But Mr. Scott was in custody at that time, as corroborated by Investigator Rodney Jackson's statement at trial that he saw Mr. Scott at the police precinct when he arrived for work at around 8:00 that morning.